Kitty Loftus

-Kitty Loftus (16 June 1867 - 17 March 1927) was an English dancer, singer and actor-manager.
-A leading soubrette of the 1890s and 1900s in comedies, burlesque, pantomime and musical plays, at the height of her career she performed with her Kitty Loftus Company.
+Kitty Loftus (born Catherine Newman, 16 June 1867 – 17 March 1927) was an English dancer, singer and actor-manager.
+A soubrette of the 1890s and 1900s in comedies, burlesque, pantomime and musical plays, at the height of her career she performed with her Kitty Loftus Company.
 One critic praised her as "a tricky sprite and a fantastic elf."
 In her last years, she performed in variety in music halls and on tour.

 Early life and career

 Catherine "Kitty" Newman was born in Whitecliffe in Gloucestershire in 1867, one of four singing and dancing daughters born to the touring actor George Frederick Newman and his actress wife Mary.
 She was the sister of the actresses Rosie Loftus Leyton (Rose Newman, 1877–1902), Olive Loftus Leyton (Ada Newman, 1870–1936) and Mabel Luxmore (Lillian Newman, born 1866).
 The tiny, blonde Kitty Loftus began a stage career as a child in plays and in pantomime before touring with the Milton-Rays.